ebensakyi/esicapps-web/README.md

-1.structure old data
+1. Add pagination and filter to user,logs
-2. work on filters
+2. work on dashboard
-3. terst mobile app. create user from backend and use to login, download primary data and conduct inspection
+3. add search to user